How Can I Start Teaching IELTS Exam Prep?By Krzl Light Nuñes

 How can I get started teaching IELTS exam prep?

 Teaching IELTS exam prep is a TEFL/TESOL specialization, meaning you first need a strong foundation in the methodology of teaching English as a foreign language.
-If you’re new to teaching, TEFL/TESOL certification of 120 hours, such as the Bridge Master Certificate, is highly recommended.
+If you’re new to teaching, you should first get TEFL certified with a course of at least 120 hours, such as the Bridge Master Certificate.

 You may choose to build a career as an IELTS exam prep instructor or simply tutor within this niche as a side gig to your regular job.
 Either way, having the training and skills to prepare students for success on the IELTS exam puts you head and shoulders above the crowd in this sought-after field.